bcgov/moh-iam/keycloak-drupal-module/README.md

 Read [the wiki](https://github.com/bcgov/moh-iam/wiki/How-to-secure-a-Drupal-application-with-Keycloak).

+# Packaging and installation

+1. Package the entire project inside a targz with file structure gz > tar > `mohkeycloak` folder.
+2. Use the Drupal Admin UI to install the package.
+(Supposedly the Admin UI also supports zip files, but I had an error when I attempted to use zip packaging).

 # Roles

 Enabling role mapping allows roles to be managed in Keycloak instead of Drupal.
 To use role mapping, you just need to